EnMarche/LexikPayboxBundle/README.md

 ...
 /**
  * Sample action of a confirmation payment page on witch the user is sent
- * after he seizes his payment informations on the Paybox's platform.
+ * after he seizes his payment information on the Paybox's platform.
- * This action must only containts presentation logic.
+ * This action must only contain presentation logic.
  */
 public function responseAction($status)
 {